LRZ-BADW/AITS-containers/README.md

 # Hands-on 2: Design your own image and container

-**Intent**: Use the theory we've seen and create an image that will be a development environment for Machine Learning with Jupyter lab and tensorflow installed and configured.
-Create a volume that will host files for training a model.
+**Aim**: Use the theory we've seen and create an image that will be a development environment for Machine Learning with Jupyter lab and tensorflow installed and configured.
+Create a volume that will host files for training a model/the output.

+This will certainly take advantage of a [tensorflow tutorial notebook](https://github.com/tensorflow/docs/tree/master/site/en/tutorials)

 **Task**: